SWAT Kats: The Radical Squadron: Reception and cancellation

 SWAT Kats became the number one syndicated animated show of 1994, according to Nielsen Television Index (NTI) and Nielsen Syndication Service (NSS).
 Toon Magazine documented the success of SWAT Kats in its Fall 1994 issue.
 Due to the program's success, Hanna-Barbera Productions planned to release new episodes, posters, and other works in 1995.
 However, the show was ultimately canceled with three unfinished episodes.

 Ted Turner, CEO of Turner Broadcasting System which produced and aired the show, was reportedly displeased with the level of violence in his cartoons, leading to the delay of its merchandising and its eventual cancellation.
 Turner went on record in front of Congress and in an early 1995 interview after the show's cancellation, stated that "We have more cartoons than anybody: The Flintstones, The Jetsons, The Smurfs, Scooby-Doo.
 They're nonviolent.
 We don't have to worry that we're encouraging kids to kill each other - like some of the other cartoon programs do."
 According to the Tremblay Bros. in an interview, this quote was more directed against more adult-oriented TV shows at the time such as Beavis and Butt-Head, which depicted more realistic and easily copyable violence, compared to the more cartoony slapstick violence of the aforementioned shows.
-However, this was misconstrued by both fans and Hanna-Barbera execs as being a strict "anti-violence" policy, especially in the wake of Turner's own pet project show, Captain Planet and the Planeteers.
+Both fans and Hanna-Barbera execs ultimately concluded this as still being a strict "anti-violence" policy, meant to undermine SWAT Kats, especially in the wake of Turner's own pet project show, Captain Planet and the Planeteers.